Top Yoga Poses For Sciatica Pain:

-Bridge pose is another great asana for stretching the back and although a beginner type pose, definitely offers additional benefits for strength and stamina.
+Bridge pose is another great asana for stretching the back.
+Although a beginner type pose, offers additional benefits for strength and stamina.
 This pose can aide in toning up your core, legs, and buttocks.

-Like cobra pose, bridge pose is another back-bend type maneuver, offering benefits geared toward strength and balance as well.
+Like Cobra, Bridge pose is another back-bend type maneuver, offering benefits geared toward strength and balance.

-1. First begin on your back or the supine position.
+1. Firstly, begin on your back or the supine position.
 You can place a yoga blanket under your neck to help protect it during this asana.

-2. Next, spread your legs about hip-width apart, and bend them up toward your buttocks, so that they are perpendicular to the floor or slightly more.
+2. Next, spread your legs about hip-width apart, bending them up toward your buttocks, so that they are perpendicular to the floor or slightly more.

-3. Press with your arms and shoulders and lift your hips upward, the chest should lift as well.
+3. Press with your arms and shoulders lifting your hips upward.
+The chest should lift as well.

-5. Clasp your hands together underneath the back of your thighs.
+5. Then, clasp your hands together underneath the back of your thighs.
 Keep your feet firmly placed on the mat, continuing to press into your heels.

 6. Breath and hold for 30 seconds – 1 minute.

 Related Article: Expand Your Yoga Routine with these Yoga Props

 Finally, Childs pose or Balasana.
 With emphasis on your lower back, Child’s pose is a great restorative, forward-bend type pose.
 Additionally, Child’s pose is great to incorporative in between more challenging asanas.